-3.2 Discussions on the way to improve the proposed system
+2.2 Discussions on the way to improve the proposed system

 LogMap is now a stable and mature system that has been made available to the community and has been extensively tested.
 There are, however, many exciting possibilities for future work.
 For example we aim at improving the current multilingual features and the current use of external resources like BioPortal.
-Furthremore, we are applying LogMap in practice in the domain of oil and gas industry within the FP7 Optique7 [18, 15, 10, 17].
+Furthremore, we are applying LogMap in practice in the domain of oil and gas industry [21, 17, 10, 20].
 This practical application presents a very challenging problem.